pub struct Service {

 E: Event,

-MSC4284: verify the inbound PDU’s policy server signature; if missing, ask
+MSC4284: verify the inbound PDU’s policy server signature.

 Source§impl Service